Chapter 1

 Making a start with GST and BAS?
 Don’t worry.
 It’s a little extra admin, but this guide will help you get sorted.

-If you’re a GST-registered business you must add GST to your prices.
-You also need to issue GST invoices.
-Find out how.
+If you’re a GST-registered business, you must add GST to your prices and issue GST invoices.
+Here’s how.

 GST-registered businesses can claim back the GST they pay on business expenses.
 Let’s learn how to claim it.